Lambda123Design/MLFlow-and-BentoML/README.md

 7. We will get artifact link in MLFlow, which will be same as artifcats we see in VS Code

 8. That Pickle file can be used for Deployment

+###### BentoML:

+After creating model, we create API's, integrate with Web Application it can be flask, streamlit, We also have to dockerization; We also have to do all those separately

+What if we can do all those using single thing

+**BentoML: Helps to do all till moving to Production**

+**It helps in Inference Optimization;**

+#### Has **Build Once; Deploy Anywhere; Bento is the file name which we can deploy in Any Cloud**

+#### How it works: Define a model, save, Create a serve (Service will be responsible in Optimizing the inferences), Build a Bento, Deploy the Bento

+#### We will create it and see how it creates API, Swaggger API's

+For BentoML Python version should be greater than 3.8

+**1. Creating venv - conda create -p venv python==3.9 -y** and  activate environment "conda activate venv"

+2. Creating requirements.txt with bentoml==1.0.25, scikit-learn